unitaryfoundation/jeff/docs/faqs.md

 ### Why not MLIR?

+[MLIR (Multi-Level Intermediate Representation)](https://en.wikipedia.org/wiki/MLIR_(software)) is a framework that exists on top of QIR/LLVM, and permits multiple high-level 'dialects' (IRs tailored to specific domains) to coexist, making it the framework of choice for most QIR/LLVM compiler stacks such as CUDA-Q and Catalyst.

+However, something to note is that MLIR is a *framework*, not a defined format — different compilers define *multiple* internal/custom dialects that altogether are used to represent a quantum program.
+At the moment, there is no clear *shared* set of quantum MLIR dialects that make sense to use more broadly.

+Finally, as per QIR the software tooling remains a big issue.
+Not all compilers are using LLVM, which MLIR depends upon, and it introduces the same significant barrier to entry as discussed above with QIR.

 ### Why not HUGR?

-HUGR is a hybrid quantum-classical program representation introduced by Quantinuum and used by the TKET and Guppy software libraries.
+[HUGR](https://github.com/CQCL/hugr) is a hybrid quantum-classical program representation introduced by Quantinuum and used by the
+[TKET](https://github.com/CQCL/tket) and [Guppy](https://github.com/CQCL/guppylang) software libraries.
 While satisfying a lot of our intended criteria, HUGR itself was not designed to be an exchange format, and instead is used as an internal intermediate representation.
 In addition, HUGR contains advanced features such as type structure that has a high barrier to entry.